kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-30-This-is-Not-the-Cruise-You're-Looking-For.md

 The ship itself was a sort of floating time machine.
 The interior, with its wall-to-wall carpeting complete with cigarette burns and the stains of every bodily fluid you can name and a few you can't, looked like a dim sum restaurant that hasn't been cleaned or redecorated since 1972.
 The main lounge had two wooden benches (also burned with cigarettes), a chandelier with 16 lights (only three worked), a refrigerator full of warm beer and red bull, and a counter that sold dried squid, <em>baiju</em> (Chinese firewater) and instant noodles.

+The warm beer and baiju would become my best friends for the next coupe of days.

 Through the smoke-filled haze that had already permeated the room, I could barely make out a "no smoking" sign above one of the benches.
 It was right next to a sign that said "No spitting."
 In case that sign wasn't specific enough, there was a third sign on the wall that said "No spitting ANYWHERE."

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140630-three-gorges-yangzi-river-tour-/20140630-three-gorges-yangzi-river-tour-07.jpg "Interior")